threemoji/threemoji/README.md

 # Threemoji
-For people who want to meet new people nearby, Threemoji is a social app that matches individuals with like-minded peers; unlike Tinder, Threemoji matches people based on the three emojis they choose to describe themselves with.
+For people who want to meet new people nearby, Threemoji is a social app that matches individuals with like-minded peers.
+Unlike Tinder, Threemoji matches people based on the 3 emojis they choose to describe themselves with and chats are all anonymous.

 We are aiming for Apollo 11.
 [Ignition presentation][ignition-presentation]